zcash/sapling-mpc/README.md

 ## What do I do?

 Contact **jiangyuanshu@tron.network** to schedule a time to participate and get an index num.
-When it's your turn, you'll receive a `params` file from us.
+When it's your turn, you'll receive one mail with `params` file link from us.

 1.Download and install IM tool [keybase](https://keybase.io/), if you don't have an account, create it first.
 You can use it to send file back to us later, our keybase account is `tron_brown`.